Last Updated on January 19, 2022 by Obaro Alidou K.

 #9.
 Domain Name Cost

-Bluehost sings aloud a free domain offer for the first year when you purchase a hosting account.
+Bluehost claims a free domain offer for the first year you purchase a hosting account.

 Sounds great!
 Right?
 Wrong…